How We Treat Schizophrenia

 - early use of marijuana and other psychoactive or psychotropic drugs

 While no cure for schizophrenia has been discovered, with proper treatment, many people lead productive and fulfilling lives.
 Early treatment can mean higher remission rates and better long-term outcomes.

-At Skyland Trail, our first priority is to identify an appropriate medication strategy to reduce the symptoms of psychosis, to control the hallucinations and delusions.
-But medication is only the first step.
+At Skyland Trail, our first priority is to identify an appropriate medication strategy to reduce the symptoms of psychosis to control the hallucinations and delusions.
 We then work to help clients manage their illness and develop skills they need to feel safe and healthy in the world.